 The cells are located in the southwest corner and is now dilapidated.
 On the west side is the tomb of Bishop of Skopelos Riginos, who was martyred in 362 AD and later declared a Saint.
-There is a small stone sarcophagus, which dates from AD 4 century and houses the sacred relics of St.Riginos.
-Behind the church are fragments of columns derived from ancient Doric temple.
-Near the monastery there is a fountain which supplies water to the monastery.
-The cells of the monastery kept old pictures from the "Catholikon", antimnisia and other ancient relics.
+There is a small stone sarcophagus, which dates from 4 A.D century and houses the sacred relics of St.Riginos.
+Behind the church there are fragments of columns derived from the ancient Doric temple.
+Close by, there is a fountain that supplies water to the monastery.
+In the monastery cells still remain old pictures of the “Catholikon”, antimnisia and other ancient relics.
 Day of grand feast: 25th February.

 Monastery of Prodromos (St. John the Baptist)

 At the top of the mountain called Palouki, northeast of Skopelos, is the monastery of St. John the Baptist, founded in 1612 by the monk and its first abbot , Simeon.
 Upon his written request, obtained the appointment of a “Patriarchal Stavropigio”, by issuing sigillia letter of the Ecumenical Patriarch Timothy B’(1619).